Discovering new robust local search algorithms with neuro-evolution: Introduction

-In the traveling salesman problem, a GNN can be used to predict the regret associated with adding each edge to the solution to improve the computation of the fitness function of the LS algorithm \cite{HudsonLMP22}.
+In the traveling salesman problem, a GNN can be used to predict the regret\footnote{In machine learning, regret measures the difference between the actual cumulative reward obtained by a learning process and the cumulative reward of an optimal strategy.
+It quantifies how much worse the algorithm performs compared to the best possible choice.
+Hence, lower regret indicates better performance.} associated with adding each edge to the solution to improve the computation of the fitness function of the LS algorithm \cite{HudsonLMP22}.
 Note that NNs are classically used in surrogate model-based optimization \cite{WillmesBJS03}.
 In \cite{SantanaLV23}, the authors introduce a GNN into a hybrid genetic search process to solve the vehicle routing problem.
 The GNN is used to predict the efficiency of search operators and to select them optimally in the solving process.
 A deep Q-learning approach has recently been proposed to manage the different stages of an LS-based metaheuristic to solve routing and job-shop problems \cite{FalknerTBS22}.
 High-level solving policies can often be managed by reinforcement learning in LS processes \cite{VeerapenHS13}.
 In this paper, our purpose is different, as we focus on building simple search heuristics for black-box problems, rather than scheduling specific operators or parameters.
 In particular, we assume that the learning process cannot be based on the immediate rewards that are used in RL.
 This motivates our choice of neuro-evolution.
 Note that this type of approach has recently been used to discover new genetic and evolutionary algorithms to solve continuous black-box optimization problems \cite{lange2023discoveringGen,lange2023discoveringEvo}.
 In this work, we propose to use it to discover new local search algorithms for combinatorial optimization problems.

-{\bf Objective of the paper} This study explores the potential for emerging search strategies to overcome existing challenges.
-The objective is to change how information is leveraged while retaining simple and generic search components.
-Considering a basic hill climber algorithm to achieve a baseline search process for solving black-box binary problem instances, our aim is to benefit from machine learning techniques to get new local search heuristics that will be built from basic search information instead of choosing a priori a predefined move heuristic (e.g., always select the best neighbor).